cmu-mars/cmu-robotics/documents/p2-cp1.md

 of the mission as well as the perturbation during the mission.

 Here are a list of metrics for determining a representative collection of test cases:
-1. Sum of the degree of the exponents of `t` for all terms in the power model
+1. The number of interaction terms the power model

 2. The number of obstacle placement as well as number of battery set.